sparshk380/ansible/README.md

 5. Labels - Optional labels that describe this inventory, such as 'dev' or 'test'.
 Labels can be used to group and filter inventories and completed jobs.

-6. Options - If enabled, the inventory will prevent adding any organization instance groups to the list of preferred instances groups to run associated job templates on.
+6. Options - Prevent Instance Group Fallback - If enabled, the inventory will prevent adding any organization instance groups to the list of preferred instances groups to run associated job templates on.
 Note: If this setting is enabled and you provided an empty list, the global instance groups will be applied.

 7. Variables: Variable definitions and values to be applied to all hosts in this inventory.
 Enter variables using either JSON or YAML syntax.
 Use the radio button to toggle between the two.